What Is Heart Failure?

 When Should You See a Doctor?

-If you think you may be experiencing heart failure symptoms, or if you have signs of heart failure, follow up with your doctor as soon as possible.
+If you think you may be experiencing symptoms, or if you have signs of heart failure, follow up with your doctor as soon as possible.
 This is especially critical if you have rapid weight gain or are having chest pain or difficulty breathing.
 If you are in distress, seek emergency care.

 At Hunterdon Cardiovascular Associates (HCA), we are experts at identifying and treating heart failure at every stage.
 We even have a program dedicated to it called the Hunterdon Heart Care Program.
 Our specialized team utilizes a multidisciplinary and whole-team approach to managing heart failure.